 Although Hispanic people in the United States may be unified by a common Spanish language and cultural heritage, they are divided by race, geography, traditional differences, country of origin and the time and circumstances of their entry into this country.
 For most, that entry has been voluntary and has implied an acceptance of the unspoken obligation of the immigrants and the immigrants’ descendants to adapt to their host country.

 Central to the problem of how the United States is to deal with questions of language and culture is the fact that a large percentage of our native-born Mexican American citizens owe their presence to the U.S. policy of “manifest destiny”—a policy of conquest.
 The Spanish established communities in the Southwest during the late 1500s—before the Pilgrims landed on Plymouth Rock.
 Mexico ceded these territories to the United States in peace treaties, and the individuals living in them—native language and all—became involuntary inhabitants of the Unites States in much the same way as Native Americans.

 The end of World War II triggered major changes in the Anglo-Hispanic relationship.
 Significant Mexican immigration to the industrial cities of the Midwest had begun in the 1940s.
 At the same time, Mexican Americans in the Southwest had begun moving from rural to urban areas, and this trend has continued to increase dramatically.
 The 1980 census revealed that most Mexican Americans were urban residents.

-Because of the historic diversity, this publication blends the perspectives of authors with differing points of view.
+Because of the historic diversity, our website blends the perspectives of authors with differing points of view.
 The result is a balanced narrative that recognizes Mexican Americans’ vital role in the history of the United States.
 (Text and photographs from the Americans All Classroom Resources.)